YWCA of Silicon Valley Announces the Recipients of the 26th Annual Tribute to Women (TWIN) Awards

 Twenty-six years ago, this awards program was established in Santa Clara Valley to pay tribute to women in industry.
 The participants represent a cross-section of companies in the Valley including technology, defense, communications, non-profit, healthcare and now the green technology industry.
 The Honoree and the Company Representative will both receive a TWIN award at the dinner.
 For further information about the event, contact LaDonna Curteman at events@ywca-sv.org or contact the YWCA at (408) 295-4011, x216.

-Top sponsors for the 2010 TWIN Awards dinner include: Marvell Semiconductors, Presenting Sponsor; IBM Corporation, Honoree Luncheon Sponsor; KLA-Tencor, Reception Sponsor; Gilead Sciences, Inc., Commemorative Awards Sponsor; Xilinx, Inc., Participating Sponsor.
+Top sponsors for the 2010 TWIN Awards dinner include: Presenting - Marvell Semiconductors; Honoree Luncheon - IBM Corporation; Honoree Reception - KLA-Tencor; Commemorative Awards Gilead Sciences, Inc.; Participating Sponsors – Adobe Systems Incorporated and Xilinx, Inc.

 2010 HONOREES